Many-body quantum dimerization in 2D atomic arrays

+In this work, we focus our discussion on the following scenarios.
+The first two are sketched in Fig.~\ref{fig:dimer_covering}. \begin{itemize} \item In the first case, we consider a 2D atomic array coupled to light confined within a 2D photonic waveguide~\cite{tevcer2024strongly,gonzalez2015subwavelength,gonzalez2017markovian,galve2018coherent,gonzalez2018anisotropic}.
+We assume the waveguide displays a quadratic and isotropic continuous dispersion relation $\omega_\mathbf{k}=\omega_{c}+A|\mathbf{k}|^2$, where $\omega_\mathbf{k}$ are the field frequencies labeled by the wavevector $\mathbf{k}$, $\omega_c$ is the dispersion cutoff and we consider $A>0$.
+Under this assumption, the rate at which an atom emits a photon into the structure is given by $\gamma=|g_{\mathbf{k}_0}(\mathbf{x_i})|^2/(4A)$ and the photon-mediated atom-atom interaction matrix reads~\cite{tevcer2024strongly,gonzalez2015subwavelength}:

 where $k_{0}=2\pi/\lambda_0$ is the photon wavevector, whose corresponding frequency is resonant with the atomic transition of wavelenght $\lambda_0$.
-The term $x_{ij}=|\mathbf{x}_i-\mathbf{x}_j|$ denotes the distance between atoms in the 2D array, and $\mathcal{J}_0$ and $\mathcal{Y}_0$ represent the zeroth-order Bessel functions of the first and second kinds, respectively.
-In the second case, we assume that the atoms have orthogonal polarization with respect to the array plane.
-In this case, the correlated free-space emission is given by~\cite{asenjo2017exponential}:
+The term $x_{ij}=|\mathbf{x}_i-\mathbf{x}_j|$ denotes the distance between atoms in the 2D array, and $\mathcal{J}_0$ and $\mathcal{Y}_0$ represent the zeroth-order Bessel functions of the first and second kinds, respectively. \item In the second scenario, we consider a 2D atomic array embedded in free space~\cite{PhysRevA.86.031602, bettles2016enhanced,shahmoon2017cooperative,manzoni2018optimization,PhysRevLett.117.243601,PhysRevA.108.030101}.
+In this case, atomic emission is governed by the free-space spontaneous decay rate, $\gamma=d_{eg}^2k_0^3/(3\pi\epsilon_0)$.
+Assuming that the atomic dipoles are polarized orthogonally to the array plane, the correlated free-space emission is given by~\cite{asenjo2017exponential,asenjo2017atom}:

-Finally, for comparison with previous results, we also consider the case of multiple atoms coupled to a one-dimensional waveguide~\cite{sheremet2023waveguide}.
-In this case, the effective interactions are described by the function \cite{sheremet2023waveguide}:
+\item Finally, for comparison with previous results, we consider the case of multiple atoms coupled to a one-dimensional waveguide~\cite{sheremet2023waveguide}.
+In this case, assuming a linear dispersion relation for the photons of the form $\omega_k=c|k|$, the decay rate of the atom into the waveguide is given by $\gamma=|g_{k_0}(x_i)|^2/(2c)$ and the effective interactions are described by the interaction matrix~\cite{sheremet2023waveguide}:

 Note that for atomic distances $k_0|x_i-x_j|=2\pi n$ with $n \in \mathbb{N}$, this last model reduces to the dissipative Dicke model with $G^{1D}_{ij} = -i\gamma/2$~\cite{albrecht2019subradiant}.
-This limit is crucial for understanding the occurrence of dimerization, as discussed in the following sections.
+This limit is crucial for understanding the occurrence of dimerization, as discussed in the following sections. \end{itemize}